 Nomen est omen.
 I’m proud of my name.
-I discovered how it is a beacon for me to let my creative light shine on this world and beyond.
-In my writing, my speaking & listening, I’m a Master of unfolding the Creative Silence offered by the possibilities & coincidences of Nothingness, because I am called and touched by ‘Mother and Father’ to share this.
-Like that tower, I’m living from vista.
+I discovered how it is a beacon for me to let my creative light (in all it’s different ways) shine on this world and beyond.

 If you are able to unfold the deep meaning of your name, if you dare to enter it, to sing it in glory, to share it, to dance to & with it, you too will be able to ‘come into the Light’ of your true identity, you will be able to unleash all ties that bind, you will be able to live your life as it is intented to Be: unfolding your full potential, unlocking the mystery of your personality and you will shine, you too will enlighten and cheer up this world with your unique song, thus answering the Angel’s call, as he/she spoke to Saint Marc:

 Namaste, Love&Light, and, paraphrasing, my wish 4 U 2:

 “Peace To You, dear friend, bring your joyful message!”

 http://www.sintromboutstoren.be/rombout.php (full story on the murder of Sint Rombout – in Dutch)